 Two refineries in Europe reported fires.
 Lower production on the continent can reduce imports to the U.S.

 Murphy Oil Corp.
-(MUR)’s Milford Haven refinery in Wales is still operating after a small fire yesterday in a process area of the 130,000-barrel-a-day plant, John Llewellyn, a spokesman, said today by phone from the site.
+(MUR:US)’s Milford Haven refinery in Wales is still operating after a small fire yesterday in a process area of the 130,000-barrel-a-day plant, John Llewellyn, a spokesman, said today by phone from the site.
 There were no injuries, he said.